SAP/luigi/README.md

 ## Development

+### Development guidelines for microfrontend developers

+For security reasons, follow the listed guidelines when you developing a microfrontend:

+- Mikrofrontend should be only accessible through HTTPS
+- Add Content Security Policies (CSPs).
+- Make the Access-Control-Allow-Origin HTTP header as restrictive as possible.
+- Luigi uses the following [sandbox rules for iframes](https://github.com/SAP/luigi/blob/af1deebb392dcec6490f72576e32eb5853a894bc/core/src/utilities/helpers/iframe-helpers.js#L140)

 ### Code formatting for contributors

 All projects in the repository use [Prettier](https://prettier.io) to format source code.
 Run the `npm install` command in the root folder to install it along with [husky](https://github.com/typicode/husky), the Git hooks manager.
 Both tools ensure proper codebase formatting before committing it.